tharani-2006/whatsapp_clone/TechStacks.md

 Socket.IO here acts like a **messenger** to exchange technical info between peers before the video/audio call starts.

-**Interview Tip 💬:**

-> “Socket.IO is used as a signaling server for WebRTC.
-It doesn’t handle the media stream itself but helps both peers exchange session data required to establish the peer-to-peer call.”
->

----

 ## 💭 6. **Messaging (Core Chat Functionality)**